Bulging Disc Vs Herniated Disc

 While most people experience pain from bulging and herniated discs, some will never experience pain from this condition at all.
-It depends on the severity of the bulge or herniation and on the specific individual anatomy of a person.
+It depends on the severity of the bulge or herniation and on your specific anatomy.

-A diskectomy is a minimally invasive procedure that can be done either in an inpatient or outpatient facility.
+A discectomy is a minimally-invasive procedure that can be done either in an inpatient or outpatient facility.
 This procedure involves removing the bulging or herniated disc material, thereby removing the source of pain.
 Many clinical studies and actual patient testimonials have shown this procedure to generally be successful at alleviating the pain due to herniated or bulging discs.

 Another option is spinal fusion surgery, where the surgeon will remove all disc matter and fuse the two vertebrae together, creating one solid bone.
 Both surgical procedures have also been shown to have success in alleviation of a patient’s pain due to herniated discs.